Karen Davies: Amateur career

-Davies attended the University of Florida in Gainesville, Florida, United States, where she played for coach Mimi Ryan's Florida Gators women's golf team in National Collegiate Athletic Association (NCAA) competition from 1985 to 1988.
+Davies attended the University of Florida in Gainesville, Florida, where she played for coach Mimi Ryan's Florida Gators women's golf team in National Collegiate Athletic Association (NCAA) competition from 1985 to 1988.
 While playing for Florida, she was the individual Southeastern Conference (SEC) champion in 1986, led her Gators team to back-to-back NCAA championships in 1985 and 1986, and set the team record for most collegiate events won with nine.
 Davies was honored as the SEC Freshman of the Year in 1985, the SEC Player of the Year in 1987, and was a four-time first-team All-SEC selection (1985–1988) and a three-time first-team All-American (1986–1988).

 In between college golf seasons, she played on the winning Great Britain and Ireland Curtis Cup teams in 1986 and 1988.

-Davies was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2000.

 Professional career

-Davies qualified for the LPGA Tour in 1990.
-Her best results on tour were a trio of sixth-place finishes: 1991 Ping-Cellular One LPGA Golf Championship, 1992 Itoki Hawaiian Ladies Open, and 1996 Sara Lee Classic.
+In 1990, Davies qualified for the LPGA Tour.
+Her best results on tour were a trio of sixth-place finishes: at the 1991 Ping-Cellular One LPGA Golf Championship, at the 1992 Itoki Hawaiian Ladies Open, and at the 1996 Sara Lee Classic.